DZZYBZC/ecommerce-purchase-prediction/README.md

 ```
                 Predicted
               No Buy  |  Buy
-Actual No Buy  1794   |  291
+Actual No Buy  1802   |  283
-Actual Buy      55    |  326
+Actual Buy      54    |  327
 ```

 **Top 3 Most Important Features:**
-1. pagevalue_exit_interaction (0.229) - Interaction between page value and exit behavior
+1. PageValues (0.2575) - Historical average value of pages visited
-2. PageValues (0.216) - Historical average value of pages visited
+2. pagevalue_exit_interaction (0.2415) - Interaction between page value and exit behavior
-3. has_pagevalue (0.149) - Binary indicator: visited any high-value pages
+3. has_pagevalue (0.1575) - Binary indicator: visited any high-value pages

 **Page Value is the single most dominant predictor**

 ## Limitations

-1. **Low Precision (53%):** Nearly half of predicted buyers are false positives, meaning promotional costs could be high if intervention is expensive
+1. **Low Precision (54%):** Nearly half of predicted buyers are false positives, meaning promotional costs could be high if intervention is expensive

 2. **Dataset Age:** Data is from 2018-2019, consumer behavior patterns may have shifted post-pandemic